I’m a journalist producing original stories, mostly about Finland, that have captured the imagination of millions around the world.

 It was about their impact on their home village Vörå, in western Finland.

+This is my story of what happened.
 The article comes with two embedded videos: the first shows how Vörå has changed and the second has Kaj’s reaction to the impact they’ve had.

-In September 2025, I started a one-year degree course at Lapin Koulutuskeskus REDU.
+Meanwhile, in September 2025, I started a one-year degree course at Lapin Koulutuskeskus REDU.
 I’m training to became a wilderness guide.

 Most of the course is online but there’s a week of practical training in Lapland each month that I absolutely love.